nathanmentley/RemoteCongress/README.md

 This is a proof of concept, and the code is not production ready, and isn't suitable to be used a core of a more built out system in it's current state.

-A true system shouldn't be thrown together over a few weekends.
-It shouldn't reivent the wheel as much as this project has done.
-It should have more error handling and testing code than the almost nonexistent amount in this codebase.
+A true system shouldn't be thrown together over a few weekends, it shouldn't reivent the wheel as much as this project has done, and it should have more error handling and testing code than the almost nonexistent amount in this codebase.

-This code could possible be used a base to built out those changes, but ultimately building a system like that is premature when the united states congress still hasn't made any real progress to move to a remote environment.
-If we really want to ensure our government is able to exist during real emergencies we need to urge change.
+This code could possibly be used as a base to built out those changes, but first we'll need congress and the american public to understand how a system like this would function, what makes it secure, and why it's essential in or out of a crisis.